WBitencourt/boilerplate/README.md

-# architecture
+# Architecture

-repository to remember the good architecture, practices and code.
+Repository to remember the good architecture, practices and code.